Naval Station Great Lakes - Boot Camp

-Naval Station Great Lakes is the United States Navy's Headquarters Command for training.
+Naval Station Great Lakes is the United States Navy's Headquarters Command for training - also known as Boot Camp.
 It is located in the city of North Chicago, Illinois, in Lake County.
 Naval Station Great Lakes is the largest military installation in Illinois and the largest training center in the Navy.
 The base has 1,153 buildings situated on 1,628 acres and has 50 miles of roadway to provide access to the base's facilities.
 The base is completely self sufficient from the civilian communities surrounding it, with its own fire department, police department, brig, and maintenance departments.

 RTC Great Lakes has been the Navy's only basic training facility since 1994.
 Approximately 50,000 recruits pass through Great Lakes Recruit Training Command annually with an estimated 15,000 recruits onboard the installation at any time.
 Great Lakes RTC has been turning civilians into Sailors for over 80 years.